panoramicdata/PanoramicData.NCalcExtensions/README.md

 ### isNullOrWhiteSpace()

 #### Purpose

-Determines whether a value is either:
+Determines whether a value is null, empty or whitespace.

+#### Notes
+Returns true is the value is:
   * null; or
   * it's a JObject and it's type is JTokenType.Null or;
   * it's a string and it's empty or only contains whitespace characters (\r, \n, \t, or ' ').